fperezgamonal/faldoi-ipol/README.md

 ### Pre-requisites
 The software needs the following programs to be installed in order to function:
 - Python 3.5
 - Pillow for Python 3 (if you do not want to use Pillow, in the python script there is a commented section above the PIL import that uses [_imagemagick_](https://www.imagemagick.org/script/identify.php) instead).
-Pillow is faster (since it is built-in python).
+Nevertheless, notice that Pillow will be usually faster (since it is built-in python).
 - libpng (included)
 - OpenMP (Optional but recommended).
 Should be included with your compiler if you have a relatively new version (e.g.: gcc supports it since version 4.2).
+For a gentle introduction to OpenMP, please read [this post](https://helloacm.com/simple-tutorial-with-openmp-how-to-use-parallel-block-in-cc-using-openmp/) or visit the official website.
 ### Compilation
 The code needs to be compiled in order to generate the needed executables.
 Nevertheless, if you do not want to compile the code before testing it once, we added already-compiled executables that are already linked (see [_Execution_](#Execution)).
 These executables have been compiled in a machine with 4 cores running Ubuntu 16.04 LTS.